saleor/saleor-docs/docs/getting-started/docker.md

 Additionally, if you wish to have the compiled email templates mounted, also remove the `/app/templates/templated_email/compiled` volume from the web and celery services.

-## Use Docker to run saleor, storefront and dashboard at once
+## Use Docker to run Saleor, storefront and dashboard at once

  Navigate to [saleor-platform](https://github.com/mirumee/saleor-platform/) repository, it contains platform dependent instructions to get it up and running in no time.